Members

 An internal audit programme is used within the Group.
 BM Howarth Ltd, an external firm, provides internal audit services to the Group in accordance with an annually agreed Internal Audit Charter and internal audit plan.
 Where additional or specific resource is required, additional support is provided by Ernst & Young.
 A rotation programme is in place, such that every site will have an internal audit at least once every three years, with the largest sites being reviewed at least once every two years.
 The rotation programme allows local management’s actions and responses to be followed up on a timely basis.
 The internal audit programme of planned visits is discussed and agreed with the Committee during the year.

-The internal auditor’s remit includes assessment of the effectiveness of internal financial control systems, compliance with the Group’s Policies and Procedures Manual and a review of GKN Aerospace’s balance sheet.
-A report of key findings and recommendations is presented to Melrose senior management, including the Head of Financial Reporting, followed by a meeting to discuss these key findings and to agree on resulting actions.
-Internal audit site visits were conducted by BM Howarth across a total of 21 GKN Aerospace sites in 2023.
+The internal auditor’s remit includes assessment of the effectiveness of internal financial control systems, compliance with the Group’s Policies and Procedures Manual and a review of the Group’s balance sheet.
+A report of key findings and recommendations is presented to senior management, including the Head of Financial Reporting, followed by a meeting to discuss these key findings and to agree on resulting actions.
+Internal audit site visits were conducted by BM Howarth across a total of 17 GKN Aerospace sites in 2024.

 Any control findings are followed up by the business to ensure a strengthening of the site-based accounting functions, including specific action plans to address any shortcomings identified.
-In the event that significant deficiencies are found in internal financial controls, these are immediately brought to the attention of the Group Finance Director and the Melrose accounting function so that urgent action plans can be agreed.
-Follow-up site visits were performed during 2023 which identified significant progress in the improvement of financial controls at sites.
+In the event that significant deficiencies are found in internal financial controls, these are immediately brought to the attention of the Chief Financial Officer and the senior finance management team so that urgent action plans can be agreed.
+Follow-up site visits were performed during 2024 which identified significant progress in the improvement of financial controls at sites.

 A review of the internal audit process and scope of work covered by the internal auditor is the responsibility of the Committee, to ensure their objectives, level of authority and resources are appropriate for the nature of the businesses under review.
 This also considers the insights provided, improvements achieved and feedback from a number of sources including key representatives of the Company.